 General Opossum Facts

 Scientific Name of the Virginia Opossum: Didelphis virginiana

 Average Size: 21-36" long (including tail); 4-15 lbs.

-Identifying Features: cat-sized body; grey fur with a white face; long pointy snout; round dark eyes and hairless ears; four paws; long, hairless tail spanning over 1/3 of its total boday length.
+Identifying Features: cat-sized body; grey fur with a white face; long pointy snout; round dark eyes and hairless ears; four paws; long, hairless tail spanning over 1/3 of its total body length.

 When threatened or harmed, these animals will "play possum", mimicking the appearance and smell of a sick or dead animal.
 The lips are drawn back, teeth are bared, saliva foams around the mouth, and a foul-smelling fluid is secreted from the anal glands.
 Although the word “play” suggests a conscious act, this defense mechanism is actually a completely involuntary and automatic physiological response to danger.

 Many injured opossums have been killed by well-meaning people who find a catatonic animal and assume the worst.
 The best thing to do upon finding an injured or apparently dead opossum is to leave it in a quiet place with a clear exit path.
 In minutes or hours, the opossum will regain consciousness and escape quietly on its own.

 Virginia opossums inhabit Central America and the eastern half of the United States, as well as parts of the west coast, where opossums had just been introduced during the Great Depression.

 While opossums prefer deciduous woodlands with nearby sources of water - like streams or swamps - they are extremely adaptable and succeed in a variety of habitats and climates.
 The most important elements in a possum's home range are food, water and shelter.

 Opossums don't build their own dens; therefore they often take shelter in abandoned animal burrows, hollow logs, brush piles, woodpiles, attics and other man-made structures.

 Opossums are opportunistic omnivores that eat a wide variety of animal and plant matter.
 While they're mainly scavengers - feeding on dead animals and plant matter - they also love insects and occasionally hunt small animals like chicks and snakes.